-Emily has been interviewed for many local, national and international print and broadcast titles, including the BBC, The Guardian, Australian Broadcasting Corporation, and other national and international broadcasters and publishers.
+Emily has been interviewed for many local, national and international print and broadcast media, including the BBC, The Guardian, Australian Broadcasting Corporation, in addition to other national and international broadcasters and publishers.

 Selection of media appearances:

 Physical Activity Researcher Podcast – Meaningful Sport Part 1